itu-tid/lecture-notes/Lectures/7-Intro-to-React.md

 - The `conditional ? operator`
 - When only one option is possible `logical && syntax`

+Note:
-Note: you can [conditionally return null](https://react.dev/learn/conditional-rendering#conditionally-returning-nothing-with-null) if you don't want to display a given component in some situation.
+- you can [conditionally return null](https://react.dev/learn/conditional-rendering#conditionally-returning-nothing-with-null) if you don't want to display a given component in some situation.

-Read more at: Describing the UI > [Conditional Rendering](https://react.dev/learn/conditional-rendering)
+Read and see examples at: *Describing the UI > [Conditional Rendering](https://react.dev/learn/conditional-rendering)*

 ## Rendering Lists